yusufessam22/dsml-portfolio/index.md

 ### 💡 Key Takeaways

-- ANN3 is proposed as a universal model for streamflow forecasting across Peninsular Malaysia
+- **ANN3** (ANN with 3-day lag input) is proposed as the most effective and generalisable model for streamflow forecasting across Peninsular Malaysia
-- Lag-based univariate features are effective for streamflow forecasting, especially with ANN
-- Performance can be sensitive to streamflow variability and data quality
-- Model simplicity, such as fewer layers and neurons, can still yield strong generalisation when tuned properly
+- **Lag-based univariate features** (especially Lag-1 to Lag-3) are strong predictors, particularly when autocorrelation is present
+- **Artificial Neural Networks** consistently outperformed SVM and LSTM models, especially in capturing sharp fluctuations in streamflow
+- **Model simplicity** (e.g. shallow ANN architecture) can deliver strong results, highlighting the benefit of well-tuned, lightweight models for real-world applications
+- **Scenario 3** (using three previous days of streamflow data) provided the best predictive input configuration overall

+---

+### 🚧 Room for Improvement

+- **Feature Engineering:** The project focused on lag-based univariate forecasting.
+Incorporating additional features like seasonality indicators, rainfall data, and rolling statistics may improve performance—especially for rivers with highly variable or extreme flow.
+- **Hyperparameter Optimisation:** A more systematic method such as **Bayesian optimisation** could improve model generalisability across rivers and avoid trial-and-error inefficiencies.
+- **Model Architecture Exploration:** Deeper or hybrid models (e.g. CNN-LSTM or ensemble approaches) could be explored in future work to further boost accuracy and handle nonlinearities in complex rivers.
+- **Multivariate Forecasting:** The current setup is univariate.
+Introducing **multivariate models** with environmental predictors (rainfall, temperature, land use) could better reflect real-world hydrological processes.

 ---